 Goodwill represents the excess of the purchase price over the estimated fair value of the net assets acquired in a business combination.
 We perform an annual impairment test on goodwill in the fourth quarter of each fiscal year or when events occur or circumstances change that would, more likely than not, reduce the fair value of a reporting unit below its carrying value.
 We may first assess qualitative factors, such as general economic conditions, market capitalization, the Company's outlook, market performance and forecasted financial performance to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
-If we determine it is more likely than not that the fair value of the reporting unit is greater than its carrying amount, an impairment test is not necessary.
-If an impairment test is necessary, we estimate the fair value of a related reporting unit.
+If we determine it is more likely than not that the fair value of the reporting unit.
 If the carrying value of a reporting unit exceeds its fair value, the goodwill of that reporting unit is determined to be impaired, and we will record an impairment charge equal to the excess of the carrying value over the related fair value of the reporting unit.
 If we determine it is more likely than not that goodwill is not impaired, a quantitative test is not necessary.